leonj1/OpenAGI/README.md

 ## What is this thing?

 OpenAGI is a standalone coding assistant built from the TypeScript code extracted from the official Claude Code package by Anthropic.
-I've forked and removed the authentication requirements.
+I've removed the authentication requirements.
 Now you can use all the features with just an Anthropic API key - no login process needed.

 ## Features